AurinaBMH/GWAS_drugs/README.md

 ### Data files

-Raw data files required for this project are located hosted on [this Figshare repository](https://XXX).
-Data files are located in [data.zip](https://XXX).
-Enrichment analysis results and associated files are located in [enrichment_2024.zip](https://XXX).
+Data files required for this project are located hosted on [this Figshare repository]([https://XXX](https://figshare.com/s/3fdbdfa3a3138103e1e4)).
+Raw data files are located in [data.zip].
+Enrichment analysis results and associated files are located in [enrichment_2024.zip].
 To perform all analyses and process the data from raw files, please download and place `data` and `enrichment_2024` folders in the root directory (23.35 GB when unzipped).
 If you would like to process all data, please follow the instructions in the data **"Data processing"** section.
 If you would like only to reproduce figures presented in the manuscript, please download pre-processed data [DataOutput_2024](https://XXX) as well as the enrichment analysis results from [enrichment_2024.zip](https://XXX), unzip and place the `DataOutput_2024` (780.8 MB when unzipped) and `enrichment_2024` folders in the root directory.